radekstepan/blad/README.md

 ## Start the service and admin app

+Configure the `salt` and emails of `users` that are allowed access to the admin area in `config.json`.

 We wrap the compilation of user code and core code using `cake` but first, dependencies need to be met.

 ```bash